nhutch01/90.308-Team2-Project/README.md

 Ability to order and save more than one sandwich as a favorite

-Persistent Storage – Database such as MySQL or XML files which store:
+Persistent Storage – XML file(s) which store:
-The ingredients that will be displayed on the GUI so they can be dynamically changed in the database when new ingredients are added by Subway corporate marketing
+1. Ingredients that will be displayed on the GUI so they can be dynamically changed in the database when new ingredients are added by Subway corporate marketing
-Prices for ingredients
+2. Prices associated with ingredients

 Future storage:
-The pre-defined sandwich selections and their association to the ingredients for each Customer data
+The pre-defined sandwich selections and their ingredients Customer data
 Sandwich favorites associated with the customer